 - The concept of the report is the main message that you want to deliver to your key stakeholders.
 The concept may be framed according to:

 - achievements made by your company in the reporting period;

 - an ambition corresponding to your company’s strategic goal;

 Companies typically place the concept of the report on the front page, often as a slogan.

-Please note that at the preparatory period, the company prepares a draft structure of the report.
-The final structure of the report can be prepared during step 2 (when information is collected and analyzed).
+Please note that during the preparatory period, the company prepares a draft of the report.
+The final structure of the report can be prepared during Step 2 (when information is collected and analyzed).